How to Use OpenAI with WordPress (Plugin + Setup Example)

 Once you’ve added the action, continue to the action settings and save the workflow.

-After you’ve created your API key, please head back to the created authentication template and add it there:
+Once you’ve created your API key, head back to the created authentication template and add it in the Key section.

 Now it’s time to set up the required arguments.
 Here’s what we have used within our example: